fsprojects/Argu/README.md

 # UnionArgParser

-A declarative CLI/configuration parser for F# applications.
+A declarative CLI argument/XML configuration parser for F# applications.

 A package of the library is available on [Nuget](http://www.nuget.org/packages/UnionArgParser/).